skdejong/100DaysOfCode/log.md

 **Today's Progress**:
-Spent the whole day programming in #javascript and #problemsolving with my teammate in our first
+Spent the whole day programming in #javascript and #problemsolving with my teammate in our first the School Of Code.
-@theSchoolOfCode.
 We built a Rock, Paper, Scissors game from scratch.

+**Thoughts:** This School of Code  hackathon tune gets us all fired up to take on the day - [Hackathon Fridays.](https://open.spotify.com/track/4oHKTtoYPBhfZBiTtO4OIP?si=s_USUc5gQByXnMzciOlWWQ&utm_source=copy-link&nd=1)

 ### Day 6: 1 October 2022